 Never base tomorrow’s decisions on today’s emotions.

-I’ve gone to a counsellor numerous times over the last 15 years.
+I’ve gone to a counselor numerous times over the last 15 years.
 I’m pretty sure it’s why I’m still in ministry and why I’ve got a solid marriage today.
-My counsellors have helped me see things I’m blind to, challenged me on issues I’m sure God wanted me to deal with and helped me realize that personal change can bring leadership progress.
+My counselors have helped me see things I’m blind to, challenged me on issues I’m sure God wanted me to deal with and helped me realize that personal change can bring leadership progress.